maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

  3.  run `./install-libvirt-3.sh`: this sets up the federation plane and deploys the two bookinfo projects that will be federated in the two clusters

-If running the two clusters on two different hosts, run the install-multihost scripts instead.
+If running the two clusters on two different hosts:
+   - edit the `/etc/sysconfig/haproxy` file on both hosts
+   - exchange public keys so the host you're running the install scripts from can ssh into the other host without having to enter a password
+   - run the `install-multihost-{1,2,3}.sh` scripts in place of `install-libvirt-{1,2,3}.sh` above.

 #### Test Script